Tugeru/capstone-agents/README.md

 # Capstone Agents

-A fully functional, modular, and workspace-agnostic AI agent repository intended for BS-IT capstone projects and any software development workflow.
+A fully functional, modular, and workspace-agnostic AI agent repository intended for BSIT capstone projects and any software development workflow.

 ## Features
 - **10+ Agent Roles**: From Coordinator to Blockchain Developer.